MaxGreenspan/BUCS-411-TeamProject/docs/ideas.md

 The chrome default page is not doing too many things.
 If we can have a toolbox that have everything in handy,It would be great.
 If we have this thing, we can save a lot of time by going to this app as the only place to start working for today.
+If possible, the user can even customize the dashboard!

 3. A receipe generator: